cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 npx cypress open|run
 ```

-Cypress code already sets some of the Electron command line switches, see file {% url "packages/server/lib/environment.coffee" https://github.com/cypress-io/cypress/blob/develop/packages/server/lib/environment.coffee %}.
-Unfortunately, there is no way to see all currently set switches after Electron's launch.
+Cypress already sets some the Electron command line switches internally.
+See file {% url "packages/server/lib/environment.coffee" https://github.com/cypress-io/cypress/blob/develop/packages/server/lib/environment.coffee %}.
+There is no way to see all currently set switches after Electron's launch.

 ## See all Chrome browser switches